Introduce a new Corrective Action system successfully

-Introducing a new corrective action system it to your organization is an excellent logical step which will boost your improvement culture and make your business better.
+Introducing a new corrective action system into your organization is a good logical step which will boost your improvement culture and make your business better.
 Done correctly, a CAPA upgrade should make life easier for your employees, customers, and suppliers.

-Deployment should be a breeze, but sometimes things don’t always go according to plan.
-Problems can pop up when rolling out any new system regardless of how easy it is to use, effective it is and labor-saving it is.
+The deployment should be a breeze, but sometimes things don’t always go according to plan.
+Problems can pop up when rolling out any new system regardless of how easy it is to use.
 CAPA and issue tracking systems often rely on the engagement of large and diverse teams, any engagement issues can quickly escalate to cause significant deployment problems.
 Here are some examples:

 - The new system looks strange and unfamiliar